BobPortmann/IDLCall.jl/README.md

 Pkg.clone("https://github.com/BobPortmann/IDLCall.jl.git")
 ```

-You also need julia to be able to find the IDL library.
-Note that I have only used
-OSX and am only guessing on other platforms (please provide feedback if you learn
-how it works).

-- OSX: set DYLD_FALLBACK_LIBRARY_PATH="/Applications/exelis/idl/bin/bin.darwin.x86_64"
-  in shell before starting julia.
-- Linux: Automatically found in julia
-- Windows: ???
+IDLCall should find and load the IDL library automatically on Mac and Linux.
+It has not been
+tested on Windows so please file an issue if you use Windows and want to help make it work.

-IDL can be called using either the `RPC` or `Callable` interfaces.
+IDL can be called using either the `RPC` or `Callable` interface.
 On windows only the `Callable`
 interface is available.
-To use the `RPC` interface you must run `idlrpc` in a shell before
-starting `IDLCall`.
-You can set the environmental variable `JL_IDL_TYPE` to `RPC` or `CALLABLE`
+You can set an environmental variable `JL_IDL_TYPE` to `RPC` or `CALLABLE`
 to force the use of that interface.
+Alternatively you can set `ENV["JL_IDL_TYPE]` within julia before starting IDLCall.
 Note that by default IDLCall uses the `RPC` interface
-on OSX and Linux and `Callable` on Windows.
+on Mac and Linux and `Callable` on Windows.
 The biggest difference between these is that:

-- `Callable` IDL runs in one program space and thus arrays can be shared between julia and idl.
+- `Callable` IDL runs in one program space and thus arrays can be shared between julia and IDL.
   In `RPC` all arrays are copied between processes.
 Note that I have run into issues with IDL
   loading DLM's while using `Callable` (e.g., NetCDF).

-- The IDL `RPC` program runs independently of the julia process (e.g., julia
-  can be restarted without killing the IDL RPC process).
-Note that you must start the
-  `RPC` process in a shell using `idlrpc` command before starting IDLCall.

 - IDL `RPC` is not supported on windows

+- `Callable` is always managed by IDLCall while `RPC` can be managed by IDLCall or the user.
+  By managed we mean that it is opened it when you load IDLCall and closed it when you close julia.
+  To manage `RPC` yourself run `idlrpc` in a shell before starting IDLCall.
+This allows the `idlrpc`
+  session to persist and julia can be restarted without killing the `idlrpc` process.

 ## Quickstart